-Night vision (NV) generations – we’re definitely not talking about generational family trees or Star Trek (gotta love it!).
-It’s far more simple than that.
+Night vision generations - we're definitely not talking about generational family trees or Star Trek (gotta love it!).
+It's far more simple than that.

-NV generation classifications refer to the type of image intensifier tube used for the NV scope.
-It’s the meat or soul of the entire unit.
+Night vision generation classifications refer to the type of image intensifier tube used for the night vision scope.
+It's the meat or soul of the entire unit.

 It might not be the most interesting thing in the world to learn about since you're itching to get out in the dark tonight.
 But, "Resistance is futile."
 You've got to know your stuff to buy the good stuff.
 (Did you get that?
 Sneaky Star Trek catchphrase thrown in there.)

 Let's get onto the difference in night vision generations.
 "Beam me up, Scotty!"

 What is an Image Intensifier Tube?

-The image intensifier (I2) tube (IIT) is a vacuum-sealed tube with various components that make up the NV capabilities of NV scopes.
-A complete NV I2 tube will contain a photocathode, micro-channel plate, and a phosphor screen.
+The image intensifier (I2) tube (IIT) is a vacuum-sealed tube with various components that make up the night vision capabilities of night vision scopes.
+A complete night vision I2 tube will contain a photocathode, micro-channel plate, and a phosphor screen.

-The generation classification comes in to define what NV scopes have all or some of these internal tube components.
-Additionally, various raw materials, glass quality, and coatings can be used to determine overall quality, and ultimately, what generation class a NV device belongs in.
+The generation classification comes in to define what night vision scopes have all or some of these internal tube components.
+Additionally, various raw materials, glass quality, and coatings can be used to determine overall quality, and ultimately, what generation class a night vision device belongs in.

 Night Vision Generations

 Also known as Gen 1.
-It’s nothing fancy, but it’s better than no NV at all.
-Gen 1 scopes are also the most affordable NV devices since budget is a legit concern – and admittedly, we’re practically all on a budget these days, right?
-But, it’s more affordable now than ever because Gen 1 tech was developed in the ’60s when cell phones didn’t even exist.
+It's nothing fancy, but it's better than no night vision at all.
+Gen 1 scopes are also the most affordable night vision devices since budget is a legit concern - and admittedly, we're practically all on a budget these days, right?
+But, it's more affordable now than ever because Gen 1 tech was developed in the '60s when cell phones didn't even exist.
 Get the point?